JulianOzelRose/TRIII-SaveEdit/README.md

 }
 ```
 ## Save Game Hex Tables
+Below are the save game offset tables.
+Note that the offsets differ on every level, except for the level name and save number variables.
+Ammunition for each weapon is stored in two separate offsets.
+It appears that one is for ammunition when the weapon is not equipped,
+and the other is for when the weapon is equipped, showing up as ammunition.

 #### Jungle level ####
 | **Variable**            | **File offset**   |
 | :---                    | :---              |